cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 :::::::::::::::: testimonial
 #### Tables updated

-In the example below, one table from the original catalog was updated, to reflect the changes published in an erratum.
+In the example below, one table from the original catalogue was updated, to reflect the changes published in an erratum.

 ![Example of a table updated following erratum publication (screenshot)](https://raw.githubusercontent.com/cds-astro/a-FAIR-journey-for-astronomical-data/main/episodes/images/data_curation_examples/example_7_errata.png){alt="Screenshot -- Table from catalogue updated to be consistent with erratum publication"}